Crustan/dotfiles/README.md

 ## Post-requisities

+1. Allow Karabiner Elements modifying rights
-1. Sign in to VS Code.
+2. Sign in to VS Code
-2. Sign in to Google
+3. Sign in to Google
-3. Sign in to Reeder
+4. Sign in to Reeder
+5. Activate Safari plugins
-4. Download apps from secret place
+6. Download apps from secret place